adler-j/ryanwattersme/content/singletons/contact-me.md

 comments: First attempt at creating the Contact page for ryanwatters.io
 ---

-If you have questions about the site, would like to share tips or feedback, or would like to discuss contract opportunities, please do not hesitate to contact me.
+If you have questions about the site, would like to discuss contract opportunities, or would like to request references and samples, please do not hesitate to contact me.